-We invite all researchers from master's students to experienced researchers to submit an abstract for Animal Behaviour Live: Annual Online Conference 2020.
-By submitting an abstract, you will be automatically registered to the conference, regardless of the selection results.
-Based on the received applications, the organising committee will select 24 submissions for talks and 50 for virtual-poster presentations.
-If you wish to submit an abstract for consideration, please fill the form by clicking the button below.
+We invite all researchers, from master's students to experienced researchers, to submit an abstract for Animal Behaviour Live: Annual Online Conference 2021.
+Once applications are received, our organizing committee will select 24 abstracts for talks and 50-70 abstracts for virtual poster presentations.
+If you wish to submit an abstract for consideration, please click the button below.

-If you are applying for a talk, keep in mind that two sessions are available depending on your time zone: you should only apply for one.
-The first session will be held from 12pm to 3pm (UTC+0) and the second session from 9pm to 12am (UTC+0) on the two days.
-Make sure to carefully check the session that would suit your time zone before applying.
+If you are applying for a talk, keep in mind that three sessions are available depending on your time zone: you should only apply for the ones you can attend.
+The first session will be held from 7am to 10am (UTC+0), the second session from 2pm to 5pm (UTC+0) and the third session from 9pm to 12am (UTC+0), on both days.
+Make sure to carefully check the sessions that would suit your time zone before applying.

 Regardless of the format (Talk/Virtual-poster), the abstract itself should be less than 300 words excluding title, authors, and affiliations.
 Abstracts should not contain figures or references.
 Each participant is only allowed to submit one abstract as a presenting author.
 Online submission through the website form is the only method accepted for abstract submission.

-Abstract notifications will be available by July 20 and sent by email to the submitting author.
+Abstract notifications will be available by mid October and sent by email to the submitting author.
 Please contact us at firstname.lastname@example.org should you have any questions regarding abstract submissions.
-If (and only if) you cannot access Google products in your country, follow the process described here.

 The abstract selection will be blind to the names and institutions but will assure gender equality, fair representation of underrepresented sociological groups and homogeneous geographical distribution.

-Each speaker (talk or virtual poster alike) will be provided a dedicated channel on a Discord server where conference attendees will be able to ask questions all along the conference.
-A nice way to get in touch with researchers from all over the world to discuss your work.
+Each speaker (talk or virtual poster alike) will have a dedicated channel on a Discord server where conference attendees will be able to ask questions during the entirety of the conference.
+This is a great way to network with researchers from all over the world!

-Short Powerpoint/Keynote/Beamer presentation (maximum 6 slides including the title slide) with pre-recorded audio explanation (maximum 5 min).
-Virtual-poster presentations will be available on our YouTube channel in a specific sub-section, as unlisted videos, only accessible to the conference registered participants.
-They will be available during the whole conference, and will be archived for permanent consultation after the conference only if applicants give their explicit consent.
-In the absence of such agreement, virtual-posters will be deleted from YouTube two weeks after the conference and won't be accessible anymore afterwards.
+Powerpoint/Keynote/Beamer presentations with max 6 slides (including title slide) with pre-recorded audio presentation (max 5 minutes).
+Virtual-poster presentations will be available on our YouTube channel in a specific sub-section, as unlisted videos, only accessible to those registered for the conference.
+They will be available during the entire conference and will remain on YouTube after the conference only if presenters give their explicit consent.
+In the absence of consent, virtual posters will be deleted from YouTube two weeks after the conference and will not be accessible afterwards.

-A complete tutorial to record easily your virtual poster will be sent alongside selected abstract notifications.
+A complete tutorial for preparing and recording your virtual poster will be sent along with selected abstract notifications.